John Rankin (footballer, born 1983)

-John Rankin (born 27 June 1983) is a Scottish football coach and former player, who manages Scottish League One club Hamilton Academical.
+John Rankin (born 27 June 1983) is a Scottish professional football manager and former player who currently manages Scottish League One club Airdrieonians.

 Rankin played as a central midfielder for Ross County, Inverness Caledonian Thistle, Hibernian, Dundee United, Falkirk, Queen of the South and Clyde.
-Rankin also played once for a Scotland B team, in 2006.
+Rankin also played once for Scotland B in 2006.

 Playing career

 Early career

 Rankin started his career at English Premier League club Manchester United but did not make any first team appearances.
 Whilst at the Red Devils, he was loaned out to Corinthians, along with Ben Muirhead by Alex Ferguson, to gain experience before returning to Manchester United.
 However, his time there was a disaster, as he explained about how both players struggled for food whilst there:

 We got up one day and had our breakfast but then ate no lunch and no dinner.
 The day after we had NOTHING to eat.
 Our next meal was lunch the following day.
 We hadn't eaten for two days and had been at six training sessions so it was a struggle.
 The other players knew where to go for food but we couldn't communicate with anyone.

 Rankin also spoke about the poverty he had seen in his time in Brazil:

 One of my main memories is the poverty in the place.
 I saw people living in wooden sheds and kids begging.
 The children hunted in packs for food.
 The kids hung lollipops over your wing mirror if you stopped at traffic lights and if you took them off they'd ask for money.
 That's how bad it was.
 I've young children myself now and it's not right for a boy of eight to have to beg.
 It was a reality check.
 I was only 18 and it was heart breaking.
 It really opened my eyes.

 Rankin was released by Manchester United in June 2003.
-After unsuccessful trials with a number of Scottish Premier League clubs Rankin signed for Scottish First Division club Ross County in 2003 and played in 101 league matches for the Dingwall club and scored 17 goals.
+After unsuccessful trials with a number of Scottish Premier League clubs, Rankin signed for Scottish First Division club Ross County in 2003 and played in 101 league matches for the Dingwall club, scoring 17 goals.
 Rankin also received two league Player of the Year awards.

 Inverness Caledonian Thistle

 Rankin moved to Highland derby rivals Inverness Caledonian Thistle for a reported fee of £65,000 in 2006, making him one of several players to have played for both Highland clubs.
-Rankin played in 49 league matches and scored 9 goals for the Caley Jags that included a stunning last minute winner versus Rangers on 27 December 2006.
+Rankin played in 49 league matches and scored nine goals for the Caley Jags that included a stunning last minute winner against Rangers on 27 December 2006.